mxdyyy/Dysarthric-Speech-Recognition/README.md

 - **Confusion Matrix**: Visualization of classification errors and strengths.

 ## Results
 The developed system demonstrates significant improvements in dysarthric speech recognition accuracy compared to traditional ASR systems.
-Detailed performance metrics and visualizations are available in the results directory.
+Detailed performance metrics and visualizations are available in the Dysarthric-Speech-Recognition-Report.

 ## Contributors
 - **Madhav N**: [madhavnarayanan2004@gmail.com](mailto:madhavnarayanan2004@gmail.com)